cameronterry/dark-matter/readme.txt

   * Reorganised filenames to be all lowercase with hyphens and prefixed `class-` where appropriate.
   * Improved checks and sanitisation of Server Variables.
   * All spaces are tabs - courtesy of phpcbf - rejoice!
-* Contributing notes;
-  * Added husky / lint-staged.
-  * Pre-commit runs lint checks for JavaScript and PHP files.
+* Changed the way the SSO script is included.
+  * The script tag is now created within JavaScript.
+  * Unix epoch is appended to the URL for cache breaking.
+  * Note; it is still recommended to exclude the `dark_matter_dmcheck` and `dark_matter_dmsso` is excluded from any request caching solution.
 * When creating a new domain, the protocol field now defaults to HTTPS.
 * Fixed the DM_URL->unmap() method doc block.
 * Switch the CSS build from SASS to PostCSS and CSS / Webpack is updated accordingly.